 When you own a house, you have the freedom to alter almost any aspect of the property as you wish.
 For those who reside in rental properties, however, what is and isn’t acceptable to change in your home is not always as clear.
-For this reason, tenants often assume that installing soundproof windows is prohibited.
+For this reason, tenants often assume that installing soundproof windows in a rental is prohibited.
 The good news is that this isn’t the case.

 How Do Soundproof Windows Work?